-(Post publish section – Publish settings)
+(Publish section – Publish settings)

-Change the date (and time if you want) of your post and click the OK button …
+Edit the date (and time) of your post and click the OK button …

 (Change Post date)

-(Click ’Schedule’ to update your post settings)
+(Click on the ‘Schedule’ button to update your post settings)

 Tip: To backdate a post in WordPress, simply edit the date before you click the Publish button, as described above.
 In this case, the button will not change to Schedule.

-Your post is now scheduled to publish on the date and time you have entered …
+Your post is now scheduled for publishing on the date and time you have specified …

-(Post schedule notification)
+(Post schedule message)

-(Post publish section – Edit)
+(Publish section – Edit)

-Change the date (and time if you want) of your post and click OK …
+Edit the date (and time if you want) of your post and click OK …

-Click the Schedule button to update your republishing settings …
+Click on the Schedule button to update your republishing settings …

-Your post will now show as ”Scheduled” in your Table of Posts …
+Your saved post will now show as ”Scheduled” in your Table of Posts …

-You can also see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ panel …
+You can see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ screen …

-(WP Dashboard – Activity screen)
+(Dashboard – Activity screen)

-Useful Tip: The above method also works for editing WordPress pages.
+Useful Tip: The above method also works for editing WP pages.

 Edit Post Date And Time

 Note: When you reschedule a post, it will not redistribute to your email subscribers.
-If you need your post to be redistributed to your email subscribers, use the option below.
+If you need the post to be redistributed to your email subscribers, use the option below.

 Edit Post Status

-You can republish your post simply by changing the status of your post to Draft, clicking Update, and then clicking Publish again …
+You can republish your post by changing the status of your post to Draft, clicking Update, and then clicking Publish again …

-(Republish your post)
+(Republishing your post)

 Learn more about making posts sticky here:

 How To Unschedule A Post

-(Publish box – Edit)
+(Publish section – Edit)

-Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than your current time) as your scheduled post time and click OK …
+Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click on OK …

 (Click the ‘OK’ button to set your new date settings)